Evendyce/RecipeShare-Complete-/README.md

 - The container exposes the API on port **8080**, mapped to **localhost:5000** for convenience.
 - Only the **API project** is containerized — the Blazor Server frontend runs outside Docker to simplify the flow and avoid NuGet complications.
-- A `.dockerignore` is used to prevent unneeded files from entering the build context.

 ---